microsoft/vscode-docs/api/extension-guides/debug-extension.md

 VS Code's debugging architecture allows extension authors to easily integrate existing debuggers into VS Code, while having a common user interface with all of them.

-VS Code ships with one builtin debugger extension, the [Node.js](https://nodejs.org) debugger extension, which is an excellent showcase for the many debugger features supported by VS Code:
+VS Code ships with one built-in debugger extension, the [Node.js](https://nodejs.org) debugger extension, which is an excellent showcase for the many debugger features supported by VS Code:

 ![VS Code Debug Features](images/debug-extension/debug-features.png)